New York City Pharmacy Malpractice and Prescription Errors Attorneys Helping Medical Malpractice Victims

 What circumstances lead to prescription errors and pharmacy malpractice?

-Unfortunately, most of the cases we see stem from events that could have been easily avoided with proper precautions.
-Prescription errors can be deadly, whether intentional or not.
 Here are some of the most common conditions that lead to prescription errors and pharmacy malpractice:

 - Understaffing – Most pharmacies are understaffed for their workload.
 This may be due to an effort to increase profits or due to a lack of qualified pharmacists.